 While there is little specific information given about the scene in which the noted reunion takes places, the key elements of the situation are covered in sufficient detail within the stanzas.
-The reason is because so much of this poem is tied to the past—that these “grandmother[s]” knew one another “in Auschwitz” and were in such close quarters that they “shared the same blanket.”
+The reason is that so much of ‘My Grandmother’s Laughter’ is tied to the past—that these “grandmother[s]” knew one another “in Auschwitz” and were in such close quarters that they “shared the same blanket.”
 The main thing that matters in the current scenario is that these women find one another again, and in the midst of “the street,” their connection from that previous link is strong enough to spark memory after so many years.
-Better still, this memory is enough to offer a pleasant scene from such a horrific time from.
+Better still, this memory is enough to offer a pleasant scene from such a horrific time.
 Even in the midst of “Auschwitz,” it is the memory about a “blanket” and the simple “tug across” disagreement they’d experienced with one another that merits discussion.

 This memory, in the midst of what would have to be so many countless, appalling recollections of the camp, is the notion that they choose to focus on, and it is sufficient to make them “laugh” as if they were “schoolgirls” over a moment so grounded in destruction.
 This certainly speaks to the strength of the human spirit, that these two women could overlook so much harshness to concentrate on something so trivial.